 Problem: Opening the table and selecting the right three samples each time you do a test run is tedious at best and prone to errors at worst.

-2. In step 1, select the root entity type "specimen" from the dropdown.
+1.2.
+For Step 1, select the root entity type "specimen" from the dropdown.
 Note that you're still running the workflow on a single entity, but running it many times (in parallel) on a set of entities.

-3. In Step 2, click the "Select Data" button to go to the workflow configuration form.
+1.3.
+For Step 2, click the "Select Data" button to go to the workflow configuration form.
 This is where you will select the data that will form your set.

-4. In the "Select Data" form
+1.4.
+In the "Select Data" form

 4.2.
 Select two or three specimens that you want to group together

 4.3.
 Name the set (at the bottom of the form)

 1.5.
 Run the workflow by selecting the "Run Analysis" button and following the prompts.